 RSPB appeals for local volunteers in Yorkshire to help with their vital pin badge collections

-The UK’s largest nature conservation charity, the RSPB, is looking for volunteers across Yorkshire, especially in the Whitby and Leeds areas, that have a few hours to spare each month to help its cause.
+The UK’s largest nature conservation charity, the RSPB, is looking for volunteers across Yorkshire that have a few hours to spare each month to help its cause.

 Last year Covid-19 sent shock waves through the RSPB’s pin badge scheme, and in some areas reduced donations by 90 per cent on the previous year’s income, affecting the charity’s work to save nature.